instaloader/instaloader/docs/contributing.rst

 - If not obvious, describe **which behavior you expected** instead of what actually happened.

-- If you think an issue has been closed accidentally or inappropriately, feel free to reopen it.
+- If we have closed an issue apparently inadvertently or inappropriately, please let us know.

 Writing Code or Improving the Documentation
 -------------------------------------------